Platt Student Performing Arts House

 The value of any collective artwork comes from the strength of its community.
 Our student performing arts community is made up of over a thousand people with their own affinities and experiences, an array of media, forms, and practices, and a flow of impactful missions and ideas.
 Our goal is to display this community in all its diversity and inspire you to meaningful collaboration.
 We strive to support and uplift your presence here by fostering comfort, engaging earnestly with challenges, and nourishing your creativity.

-We believe that equity and inclusion are the central tenets of just organizations, imaginative art, and meaningful programming.
+We believe that equity, access, and inclusion are the central tenets of just organizations, imaginative art, and meaningful programming.
 Building a thriving arts ecosystem requires us to recognize and repair the harm that artmaking structures can perpetuate.
-We share the responsibility to create an informed and empathetic space with the resolve to dismantle sexism, racism, homophobia, xenophobia, and all covert and overt forms of prejudice and discrimination.
+We share the responsibility to create an informed and empathetic space with the resolve to dismantle sexism, racism, ableism, homophobia, xenophobia, and all covert and overt forms of prejudice and discrimination.
 Through continuous learning and thoughtful, identity-conscious programming, we work towards building a generous and just performing arts infrastructure that will help all members flourish.